Skip to content

 4. Experiment with agents — Give an LLM access to web search, code execution, and your internal APIs.
 Let it solve problems autonomously.

-For more complex agent architectures, our tutorials on CrewAI and LangGraph show what is possible when you need programmatic control beyond what a visual builder offers.
-And if you are curious about how AI agents work in a real production environment, read how we built a company with 14 AI agents.
+For more complex agent architectures, our multi-agent tutorial and framework comparison show what is possible when you need programmatic control beyond what a visual builder offers.

 The best part of self-hosting: every experiment costs you nothing beyond the electricity.
 No API meters ticking.
 No message credit limits.
 Just you, your models, and whatever you want to build.